-Statistics estimate that we eat an average of 7.2 million tons of chocolate worldwide every year.
-In the US, about 1 in 4 adults will eat a minimum of one candy each day, with chocolate representing about 50% of their intake.
+Statistics estimate that Americans eat an average of 2.8 BILLION pounds of chocolate each year, which means an average of 11 pounds per person.
+About 1 in 4 adults will eat a minimum of one candy each day, with chocolate representing about 50% of their intake.

 Before you swear off chocolate, take a look at the following myths and facts about your favorite snack.

 Many parents feel reluctant about serving their children chocolate.
 Supposedly the sugar high children experience when they consume their favorite bars induces an uncontrollable rush of energy.
 As a result, kids need to run, jump, and scream for hours at a time before they burn off the extra energy.